In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

 Fighting game misconducts assessed under Rule 615 a, or d result in a one game suspension plus a $200 team fine.
 Fighting game misconducts under 615 f results in a 3 game suspension (per USAH rules) and $200 team fine.

-Abuse game misconducts assessed under Rule 601 e also result in a one game suspension and a $200 team fine if a player is assessed the penalty; 1 game suspension, but no fine if a coach is assessed the game misconduct.
+Abuse game misconducts assessed under Rule 601 d and e also result in a one game suspension and a $200 team fine if a player is assessed the penalty; 1 game suspension, but no fine if a coach is assessed the game misconduct.
 HPHL can NOT overturn penalties called by the officials or suspensions issued by CAHA.

 JV goalies can be pulled up as a back up goalie for Varsity games.
 These games do not count against the goalies JV eligibility unless he/she actually plays in the game.
 Once they play in their fourth Varsity game, they can no longer return to JV.
 The same rule applies to lower level Varsity or JV goalies being pulled up to a higher tier Varsity or JV team.

 A higher level team’s goalie is allowed to sit on the bench as back up for a lower tier game, but is NOT allowed in the game unless the lower tier goaltender is unable to continue.

 In the event that a team has NO goaltenders available for a game, the team must request permission and obtain approval from the league to use an emergency replacement goalie.
 This must be another goalie currently registered with HPHL.

 HPHL participates in the Avalanche Hobey Baker Award program each year.
 Each club with a varsity team, that has not already selected a player through their CHSAA team, and each girls' team is asked to select one player (a senior) to receive this award.
 This is not a MVP award, rather a character award.
 It should go to the “best person” on the team.
-While the timing is not ideal for our spring season, we hope that each varsity and girls’ team will participate.
 The selected players will be honored at an Avalanche game (typically in late March or early April) and if submitted prior to 3/26 will also receive a plaque.
 More information will be coming from the Avalanche in early March.